site-logo

 Alleppey

 Plan a visit to Alleppey anytime between June to September; the monsoon is at its best this time.
 Have fun while watching the world-famous Snake Boat Races.
-Feel natural heaven on earth while cruising in the houseboat through Alappuzha Backwaters; one of the best places to visit in the monsoon.
+Feel natural heaven on earth while cruising in the houseboat through Alappuzha Backwaters; one of the best places to visit in Kerala in rainy season.

 Athirapally Falls